chazlarson/Media-Scripts/Plex/README.md

 ## user-emails.py

-You want a list of the eamil addresses for all the people you share with.
+You want a list of email addresses for all the people you share with.

 Here is a quick and dirty [emphasis on "quick" and "dirty"] way to do that.